atsushieno/ktmidi/README.md

 Here is a list of MIDI 2.0 extensibility in this API:

 - `MidiInput` and `MidiOutput` now has `midiProtocol` property which can be get and/or set.
 When `MidiCIProtocolType.MIDI2` is specified, then the I/O object is supposed to process UMPs (Universal MIDI Packets).
 - `Midi2Music` is a feature parity with `MidiMusic`, but all the messages are stored as UMPs.
-However, since SMF concepts of time calculation (namely delta time quantization / specification) is useful, we optionally blend it into UMPs and their JR Timestamp messages are actually fake - they store delta times just like SMF.
-Also there are tailored support for meta events equivalent.
-See [docs/design/MidiMusic.md](docs/design/MidiMusic.md) for details.
+Since ktmidi 0.5.0 we support the Delta Clockstamps as well as DCTPQ, as well as Flex Data messages that correspond to SMF meta events (though not fully, as it is technically impossible).
+See [docs/MIDI2_FORMATS.md](docs/MIDI2_FORMATS.md) for details.
 - `Midi2Player` is a feature parity with `MidiPlayer`.
 - `UmpFactory` class contains a bunch of utility functions that are used to construct UMP integer values.
 - `dev.atsushieno.ktmidi.ci` package contains a bunch of utility functions that are used to construct MIDI-CI system exclusive packets.